 Topics may include: Researching past and present preservation projects, following-up with grant/award winners, posting/attending/recapping preservation/history events across Maryland, interviewing partners/sponsors, assisting as needed in the office.

 Skills: General computer literacy, proficient in online searches, comfortable making phone calls to gather and update contact information.
 Experience in design, journalism/reporting, photography and blogging a plus.
-In addition to the general application materials, please provide a writing sample.
+In addition to the general application materials, please provide a writing sample suitable for a short essay or blog post.

 Project: Assist in enhancing our outreach with existing supporters, and expanding that reach with quality communications and event offerings.
 Specific projects may include coordinating a field trip, partnering with businesses and organizations, tabling/attending events across the State.